nradk/sprinter/README.md

 Minimal Example
 ===
-A language that only allows (whole) numbers and addition expressions
+A language that only allows (whole) numbers and addition expressions.

+_Note: During the presentation, support for multiplication was added to the language to better explain the tokenize-parse-evaluate flow._

 https://github.com/nradk/sprinter/tree/microlang